Emily Lovira Gregory: Career

 Gregory began her work as a teacher of botany at Smith College in 1881.
 Once completing her higher degree at the University of Zurich, she took a position at Bryn Mawr College as a botanist on their faculty.
 After two years in this position, she was forced out after refusing to subordinate her botany classes to the general biology curriculum.

 She then took a position at the University of Pennsylvania as a teaching fellow of botany and helped develop the botanical laboratory there.
 Taking this position made her the first female faculty member at the University of Pennsylvania.
 She offered two courses: General Botany and Plant Anatomy.
-After some years with the University of Pennsylvania, Barnard College was founded.
+Gregory's appointment at Penn in 1888 made her the first woman to hold a faculty position at the university.

+After about a year at Penn, Gregory moved to New York to work at Barnard College, which had recently been founded in 1889 as the women's coordinate college of Columbia University.
 Gregory was the first faculty member in 1895, and was appointed the first dean of the college.
+At Barnard she served as a lecturer in botany, where she taught the college's botany students, supervised laboratory work, and developed a series of botany courses.
+She also supported graduate students and laboratory assistants, at times paying assistants from her own funds.
 She is credited with the successful development and excellent reputation of the botany department.

+Despite these responsibilities, Gregory held only the title of lecturer and received relatively low pay.
+In the spring of 1894 she wrote to Seth Low, president of Columbia University, protesting both her salary and her academic rank, arguing that the title of lecturer did not reflect the work she was doing.
+The following year, in 1895, she was promoted to full professor of botany at Barnard, becoming the first woman at the college to hold that rank.

 Gregory was involved with the Torrey Botanical Club and acted as associate editor from 1888 until 1897.
 It was from this experience that she was inspired to start the Barnard Botanical Club which involved many alumnae and students in the botany department.